Hostral/.github/profile/README.md

 At Hostral, we are passionate about providing high-quality hosting solutions while minimizing our environmental impact.
 Our mission is to deliver reliable and efficient server hosting and game hosting services powered by renewable and sustainable energy sources.

+## Contact

+For any inquiries, suggestions, or collaboration opportunities, please reach out to us at [hostral.online@gmail.com](mailto:hostral.online@gmail.com).

 ## Connect with Us

 - Website: [https://www.hostral.online](https://www.hostral.online)